 By contrast, calling the module on a standard library object

-containing something other than the true Math.sqrt would
+containing something other than the true Math.exp

-fail to produce compiled code:
+would fail to produce AOT-compiled code:

 Validation of an asm.js module relies on a static type system that classifies and constrains the syntax.
 This section defines the types used by the validation logic.